qutip/qutip/doc/guide/dynamics/dynamics-master.rst

     >>> ax.legend(("Sigma-Z", "Sigma-Y")) # doctest: +SKIP
     >>> plt.show() # doctest: +SKIP

-If an empty list of operators is passed as fifth parameter, the :func:`qutip.mesolve` function returns a :class:`qutip.solver.Result` instance that contains a list of state vectors for the times specified in ``times``
+If an empty list of operators is passed as fifth parameter, the :func:`qutip.mesolve` function returns a :class:`qutip.solve.solver.Result` instance that contains a list of state vectors for the times specified in ``times``

 .. plot::
     :context: close-figs